Satam al-Suqami: September 11 attacks and death

 On September 10, 2001, al-Suqami shared a room at the Milner Hotel in Boston with three of the Flight 175 hijackers, Marwan al-Shehhi, Fayez Banihammad, and Mohand al-Shehri.

 On the day of the attacks, al-Suqami checked in at the flight desk using his Saudi passport, and boarded American Airlines Flight 11.
 At Logan International Airport, he was selected by CAPPS, which required his checked bags to undergo extra screening for explosives and involved no extra screening at the passenger security checkpoint.

 Al-Suqami was seated in business class, in seat 10B, directly behind Daniel Lewin, co-founder of Akamai Technologies and a former member of the Israeli Sayeret Matkal (seated in 9B), and two rows behind hijackers Mohamed Atta and Abdulaziz al-Omari (seated in 8D and 8G, respectively).
 According to the 9/11 Commission Report, the hijacking started around 8:14 a.m.
 The hijackers stabbed flight attendants Karen Martin and Barbara Arestegui, slashed passenger Daniel Lewin's throat, and stormed the cockpit.
 Flight attendants on the plane who contacted airline officials from the plane reported that Lewin was fatally stabbed by the terrorist sitting behind him, this being Satam al-Suqami.
 One version of events is that al-Suqami attacked Lewin, unprovoked, to frighten other passengers and crew into compliance.
 (Note: On Flight 93, Mark Rothenberg was stabbed to death prior to the hijacking, and seated in a similar position, just in front of the rear-most hijacker.)
-Alternativelly, Lewin, who had been an officer in the elite Sayeret Matkal special operations unit of the Israel Defense Forces, may have attempted to confront Atta or al-Omari, who had been seated in front of him, not knowing that al-Suqami was sitting just behind him.
+The Commission speculated that Lewin, being a veteran of the Israeli military, may have attempted to confront Atta or al-Omari, who had been seated in front of him, unaware that Satam al-Suqami was sitting behind him, who proceeded to withdraw his blade and kill him.
+(Note: A 2001 FAA memo suggests he may have been stabbed by al-Suqami after attempting to thwart the hijacking.
+According to the memo, Lewin was seated in business class in seat 9B, near hijackers Mohamed Atta, Abdulaziz al-Omari, and al-Suqami.
+Initial reports indicated that he had been shot by al-Suqami, but the final draft of the memo omitted all references to gunfire.)
 Lewin was identified as the first victim of the September 11 attacks.